openedinc/tao-dist/README.md

 |                  | --instance_name\|-n | The name of the instance to install. |
 |                  | --extensions\|-e    | Comma-separated list of extensions to install. |
 |                  | --verbose\|-v       | Verbose mode. |

-Custom params on LTI Sessions

-- `custom_caliper_endpoint`: receive a URL where will send events triggered using Caliper-like format while test-taker is responding a test.
-- `custom_last_questions`: receive a JSON-like string then a test-taker would resume a test (each test attemp is a new LTI Session). e. g. `{"i1111111": "drinked", "i1111111": "i2222", "i1111111": ["i2222", "i3333"]}`